"Worldwide, 125 million people are dealing with the effects of psoriasis."

 Telltale Signs of Psoriasis

-You can actually get psoriasis around the fingernails, and this can be a telltale sign that you have psoriasis.
-If your nails are red or inflamed, discolored, pitted, you can have an oil-drop kind of look and it can become crusty.
-If your nail is surrounded by crustiness or debris, and if it is flaking off, then you might have psoriasis and can show up in the nail.
+If your nails are red or inflamed, discolored, pitted, or have an oil-drop kind of look and and become crusty, this can be a telltale sign.
+If your nail is surrounded by crustiness or debris, and if it is flaking off, then you might have psoriasis showing up in or around the nail.

 Depression actually is one of the most common signs of psoriasis.
 If you're going through psoriasis, you actually could have depression as well.
 A lot of people in the medical industry think that this is because psoriasis is very visible.
 It’s very difficult to hide or cover up, especially if it's on the face, which can lead to insecurity and depression.